gabrielcessil/GeneticAlgorithm_cpp/README.md

 This repository provides a reusable C++ Genetic Algorithm (GA) library together with a full working example where the GA is applied to solve the inverse kinematics of a 5-bar parallel robotic manipulator.

 The library is complete, object-oriented, binary-encoded, and designed to be easily adapted to any optimization problem.
-The 5-bar manipulator example demonstrates a real engineering application: estimating joint angles from desired Cartesian coordinates through evolutionary optimization.
+The 5-bar manipulator example demonstrates a real engineering application: estimating which joint angles result in the desired Cartesian coordinates through evolutionary optimization.
+This is a simplistic example, solving nonlinear equations with analytical solution (inverse kinematics) point by point.
+More usefu problems can be further establish.

 ---